OlgaNazarenko/WebPy_HW13/README.md

 ##  WebPy_HW13

 For this project it was used poetry, which is designed for dependency management and packaging in this project.
 It allowed declaring the libraries of this project depends on and manages (install/update) them for you.
-To activate the virtual environment, you need to run the command:

-      poetry shell
+Kindly activate it.

 ### Part 1:
 REST API for storing and managing contacts [^1].
 Run the following command to start the FastAPI server in folder **REST**: